offendingcommit/valdris/Player Resources/Character Creation Guide.md

 ## Overview

-Creating a character for [[Valdris]] means deciding how they relate to the ancient [[Architect|Architect]] legacy, the [[Recent Awakening]], and the three major ways of life that define the continent.
+Creating a character for [Valdris](Valdris.md) means deciding how they relate to the ancient [Architect](Architect.md) legacy, the [Recent Awakening](Recent%20Awakening.md), and the three major ways of life that define the continent.
 This guide helps you build meaningful connections between your character and the world they inhabit.

 ---

 ## Step 1: Choose Your Relationship to Architect Technology

-Your character's fundamental worldview starts with how they see the [[Architect|Architect]] legacy.
+Your character's fundamental worldview starts with how they see the [Architect](Architect.md) legacy.
 This choice influences everything from their background to their daily habits.

 ### The Embracer
 *"This technology is our inheritance"*